 - Prep the goose by pricking the skin with a heavy gauge needle or safety pin.
 Prick at an angle so you don't go too deep.
 You only want to pierce the skin and the fat, not the flesh underneath.

 - Season inside and out with Kosher salt and freshly ground black pepper.
-You can halve an apple, an orange and an onion and stuff them into the cavity, along with some fresh sage.
+Halve an apple, an orange, and an onion and stuff them into the cavity, along with some fresh sage.

 - Place the rack in the pan and the goose on the rack.
 Pour 2 cups of hot water into the pan and transfer to the oven.

-- Now get a sauté pan hot, add some of your rendered goose fat and sear the breasts, skin-side down, for about 4 minutes, until the skin is super crispy and golden brown.
+- Get a sauté pan hot, add some of your rendered goose fat and sear the breasts, skin-side down, for about 4 minutes, until the skin is super crispy and golden brown.
 Set aside.

 - Carve off the legs and wings and sear them the same way, skin-side down.
 Meanwhile, slice the breasts on a slight bias.
 When the legs and wings are nicely browned, remove from heat.

-The liquid at the bottom of the pan is great stuff.
+The liquid at the bottom of the pan is valuable.
 Pour it into a container and let it chill.
-The fat will rise to the top, and you can use the liquid below for stock.
+The fat will rise to the top and you can use the liquid below for stock.

 As for the fat, it's worth its weight in gold.
-You can use it for roasting potatoes, roasting vegetables, sautéeing, basically anywhere you'd use butter.
-You can even use it as shortening for pie crusts or other baked goodies.
+Use it for roasting potatoes, roasting vegetables, sautéeing, or anywhere you'd use butter.
+It can even serve as shortening for pie crusts or other baked goodies.